gilch/hissp/docs/macro_tutorial.rst

 Normally templates qualify symbols to avoid these problems, but since the ``slicer`` identifier was part of the string, that never had a chance to happen.
+Yet another reason to be cautious with string injections.

 You usually want to run Hissp objects through `readerless` before embedding them in a code string.